 Helping Those Affected By the Hurricanes of 2020

 So far in 2020, we have awarded cash grants for hurricane relief totaling $30,000+ and in-kind donations of necessary pharmaceuticals with a value of $52,000+.
-Additionally, families impacted by hurricanes have received in-kind donations of pet travel carriers, to provide safe containment for pets during evacuation.
+Additionally, families impacted by hurricanes have received in-kind donations of pet travel carriers, to provide safe containment for pets during an evacuation.

 Hurricane Laura wrought havoc on Texas and Louisiana with life-threatening storm surge and wind.
 In advance of the storm, our team worked closely with our partners at Wings of Rescue to emergently evacuate pets from both states to safe shelter and rescue partners ahead of storm impact.